Judge rejects bid by 18 states to revive Obamacare subsidies

 Insurers say they do not profit from the subsidies under the Affordable Care Act, but pass them on directly to consumers to reduce deductibles, co-payments and other out-of-pocket medical expenses for low-income people.

-Because insurers would raise premiums on policies in the absence of the subsidies, the government would be compelled to spend more on financial assistance to low-income Americans.

-Premiums for Obamacare “silver” plans, generally the most popular type of health insurance plan on the individual health insurance market, rose 34 percent on average for 2018, according to an analysis published Wednesday by Avalere Health, a research and consulting firm.
+Premiums for Obamacare “silver” plans, generally the most popular type of health insurance plan on the individual health insurance market, rose 34 percent on average for 2018, according to an analysis published on Wednesday by Avalere Health, a research and consulting firm.

-Reporting by Dan Levine in San Francisco and Lawrence Hurley in Washington; Additional reporting by Yasmeen Abutaleb in Washington; Editing by Will Dunham and Grant McCool
+Reporting by Dan Levine in San Francisco and Lawrence Hurley in Washington; Additional reporting by Yasmeen Abutaleb in Washington; Editing by Will Dunham and and Peter Cooney